-Participants must participate in the Appearance of Outfit, Style Show and Modeling Judging in order to receive ribbons and premium points.
+The Style Show activity is for 4-H members enrolled in a clothing, knitting, crochet, or other Fiber Arts project.
+Participants must write a style show commentary and participate in interview judging.
+Forms are due on Fair Entry Day (Wednes-day) Participants must participate in the Appearance of Outfit, Style Show and Modeling Judging in order to receive ribbons and premium points.
 Awarding of ribbons will take place at the Style Show.
 Grand and Reserve rosettes may be given at the discretion of the judges, to the top blue ribbon entries in each lot.
 Style Show Rules: Participants must sign up with the Chelan/Doulas 4-H office by August 15.
-Garments modeled in the Style Show must be entered as exhibits in Clothing or Knitting & Crochet Classes.
-Garments are to be returned to the clothing exhibit area immediately following the Style Show.
+Garments modeled in the Style Show must be entered as exhibits in Clothing, Knitting & Crochet, or other Fiber Arts Classes.
+Garments are to be returned to their respective exhibit areas immediately following the Style Show.